ia-n/16A.D.---FP-SVG/README.md

 ##Overview

 Much similar to your typical paint program.
-With this software you are able to construct Customize objects and place them on the screen.
+With this software you are able to construct customize objects and place them on the screen.
 ##Screenshot

 ![screenshot showing application use](oplss.png)